j-zink-wuerzburg/embedded-graph-drawing/README.md

     target/drawings/

 The source code is available.
-You may try different graphs and things.
+You may modify it to try different graphs and things.

 ---------------------------------------